SHI-Labs/Versatile-Diffusion/README.md

 ## Pretrained models

-Useful pretrained models can be downloaded from HuggingFace [link](https://huggingface.co/shi-labs/versatile-diffusion/tree/main/pretrained_pth).
+Useful pretrained models can be downloaded from Hugging Face [link](https://huggingface.co/shi-labs/versatile-diffusion/tree/main/pretrained_pth).
 The pretrained folder should include the following files:

 ```
 ├── pretrained